chef/chef-workstation/www/site/content/docs/chef-workstation/privacy.md

 ## Chef Workstation Telemetry

-Chef Workstation collects information to help us identify bugs and how users are interacting with Chef Workstation to help us make continuous improvements.
+Chef Workstation collects information to help us identify bugs and user interactions with Chef Workstation to help us continually improve.

 We capture:

-* A unique installation-id that is not connected to any customer data.
+* A unique installation-id that isn't connected to user data.
 This helps us track the number of active Chef Workstation installations without needing to perform IP-based tracking.
 * The Chef-specific commands you execute, **without** any of the arguments you pass.
 * Your host operating system and version.
 * A SHA256 sum of any hostname that you're connecting to via `chef-run`.